pacjin79/docker_base_win/README.md

-# Base box with with the awesome software installed
+# Base box with some awesome software installed